Project in Chinese

 A Key, a Tree, and an Almond: A Multilingual Comparison of Three Cinderella Stories

 The Aarne-Thompson-Uther classification index is an invaluable tool for the exploration and categorization of the vast and diverse realm of fairy tales.
 In this study, I made use of the ATU system in order to locate a version of the Cinderella tale (510A) in France, Germany, and Spain.
 I then conducted a multilingual literary analysis, culminating in a comparison between the three stories.
-In the first chapter of this project, I analysed “Finette Cendron” by Marie-Catherine d’Aulnoy in French within the context of Louis XIV’s reign, and found a potential for discreet subversion.
+In the first chapter of this project, I analyzed “Finette Cendron” by Marie-Catherine d’Aulnoy in French within the context of Louis XIV’s reign, and found a potential for discreet subversion.
 In the second chapter, I explored “Aschenputtel” by Jacob and Wilhelm Grimm in German to reveal an ethically complex protagonist.
 In the third chapter, I translated and examined “La Ventafochs,” a Catalonian story by Francesc Maspons y Labrós, in conjunction with “La Cenicienta” by Manuel Milà y Fontanals to explore how the tensions present in 19th-century Spain can be seen in literature.
 In this multilingual study, we saw how three authors in three countries over three centuries interpreted the timeless and powerful Cinderella story.

 Major: European Studies (Self-designed)